JUNE 11, 2019 | WRITTEN BY MOLLY

 So, does apple cider vinegar help dogs with fleas?

-Using apple cider vinegar can help give your dog relief from the effects of fleas, and may even help to repel fleas too.
+Using apple cider vinegar may help give your dog relief from the effects of fleas, and, may even help to repel a few fleas.

 In experimenting with apple cider vinegar on my own dog, I found that although it didn’t actually kill the fleas, it did seem to help relieve the constant itching and discomfort my dog was suffering from.